-In 1903, the shackles of penal Victorian golf were unfettered.
+In 1903, John Low's written work unfettered the shackles of penal Victorian golf course architecture.
 Coursing against the grain of the establishment, he was a visionary and a man to whom the modern game owes more than most.

 John Low was one of, if not the first, to elucidate others on the merits of strategic golf course design.
 His work at Woking and in print influenced Arthur Croome and Tom Simpson.
-Countless others have been guided by his musings ever since.
+Countless others have been guided by John Low's musings ever since.

 John Low's Articles of Faith provided the basis from which modern golf grew and can be read about more fully in his book 'Concerning Golf'.

 John Low's thoughts on golf course architecture, known as John Low's Articles of Faith, are as follows: